-Eastern Community Legal Centre (ECLC) is collecting funds to expand its legal and related services to the most disadvantaged members of our community While governments (Commonwealth, Victoria Legal Aid and the local governments of Whitehorse, Knox and Boroondara) provide financial support, demand for the services (from the population of over 800,000) far outweighs these resources.
+Eastern Community Legal Centre (ECLC) is collecting funds to expand its legal and related services to communities and people experiencing disadvantage While governments (Commonwealth, Victoria Legal Aid and most local governments) provide financial support, demand for the services (from the population of about 900,000) far outweighs these resources.
+Using skilled volunteers as well as professional staff, ECLC is able to utilise its limited resources very efficiently to provide key programs across eight sites.

 How will the funds be used?

-information and referral
+legal information and referral

 legal advice and casework (on-going work on a legal matter)